Bobbili Raja

+It was dubbed and released by Suresh Productions in Hindi as Rampur Ka Raja in 1993.

 Plot

-The film begins with election campaigning in the village Bobbili.
+The film begins with election campaigning in the village of Bobbili.
 Sundarayya and Rajeswari Devi are strong opponents in elections.
 Rajeswari and her elder brother Ahobala Rao use various tactics to win the elections.
-Still, their younger brother Suryam supports Sundarayya and also loves his daughter Rajyalakshmi, and she becomes pregnant.
-Everybody dishonors her, and Ahobala wants to take an advantage of the situation in the election campaign.
+Still, their younger brother Suryam supports Sundarayya and also loves his daughter Rajyalakshmi, who becomes pregnant with Suryam's child.
+Everybody dishonors her, and Ahobala wants to take advantage of the situation in the election campaign.
 When Suryam decides to reveal the truth to everyone, Ahobala tries to stop him.
 In that quarrel, Suryam accidentally dies.
-Ahobala plays a game and keeps the blame on Sundarayya and Rajyalakshmi.
-Both of them are arrested, but they escape from jail and reach a forest.
+Ahobala plays a game and blames Sundarayya and Rajyalakshmi for his death.
+Both are arrested but escape from jail and reach a forest.

-After 25 years, Raja, Rajyalakshmi's son, has always lived in the jungle with his mother and grandfather.
-Rani is Rajeswari's daughter, and she is the minister of forests who have been brought up amidst wealth.
+After 25 years, Rajyalakshmi's son Raja has always lived in the jungle with his mother and grandfather.
+Rani is Rajeswari's daughter, and she is the minister of forests who has been brought up amidst wealth.
 Once, Rani visits the forest along with her friends for a tour.
-Raja guides them in the forest, both of them having silly fights with each other along the way.
+Raja guides them into the forest, and both of them have silly fights with each other along the way.
 One day, both are lost in the deep forest.
 After several adventures, they fall for each other.

 Meanwhile, Rajeswari reaches the forest in search of Rani.
-During the search, she finds that Raja is the Sundarayya's grandson.
+During the search, she finds that Raja is Sundarayya's grandson.
 She catches Sundarayya and Rajyalakshmi and interrogates them.
-Rajyalakshmi and Rajeswari challenge each other; that she will get her son married to Rani, but Rajeswari says it will never happen.
+Rajyalakshmi and Rajeswari challenge each other that she will get her son married to Rani, but Rajeswari says it will never happen.
 Finally, Rajeswari finds Rani and takes her back.
-Once Rani learns that Raja is her maternal uncle's son (her Bava), she escapes from home with her father Appa Rao's help and returns to the forest where Rajeswari follows her.
-Rajyalakshmi hands Rani over to her mother and tells her son will get Rani back honorably, and he will prove his mother is innocent.
+Once Rani learns that Raja is her maternal uncle's son, she escapes from home with her father Appa Rao's help and returns to the forest where Rajeswari follows her.
+Rajyalakshmi hands Rani over to her mother and tells her son to get Rani back honorably, and he will prove his mother is innocent.

 Raja enters into Bobbili after listening to his mother's past and decides to teach Rajeswari a lesson.
 Raja starts the game with Rajeswari by making a threat to her ministry, but she double-crosses him by arresting Rajyalakshmi in the old murder case.
 Raja tries for bail, but when the policeman misbehaves with him, Raja fights with them and is arrested.
-Raja reveals the truth in court, and on his words, the government reacts on Rajyalakshmi and removes her from the ministry.
-Meanwhile, Ahobala also cheats Rajeswari and forcefully makes Rani's marriage arrangements with his son Amurtha Rao.
+Raja reveals the truth in court, and in his words, the government reacts to Rajyalakshmi and removes her from the ministry.
+Meanwhile, Ahobala also cheats on Rajeswari and forcefully makes Rani's marriage arrangements with his son Amurtha Rao.
 The incident opens Rajeswari's eyes, and she apologizes to Raja and Rajyalakshmi.
 Finally, Ahobala admits his mistake, and Raja and Rani get married.